hmdsa/hmdsa/docs/pages/docs.md

 ---
 layout: page
-title: Contact
+title: Documentation
-subtitle: How to find me?
+subtitle: Publications, Presentations, and Links
 ---

 To be updated